Social Etiquette

 Someone serving a glass of water at a dining table in Japan

-From an outside perspective, the puzzle is simple: “If it’s cold outside, why serve something colder?”
+From an outside perspective, the question seems simple: "If it is cold outside, why serve something even colder?"
+In Japan, the stronger logic is consistency.

 • fast to serve